wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-exchange-online/includes/6-examine-email-migration-options.md

 Microsoft 365 provides a range of migration options that organizations must consider before moving their email data to Exchange Online.
 These options involve both migration and coexistence strategies.
 It's important to understand the difference between them.

  -  **Migration.** Migration is the process of moving user data from a source messaging system to Exchange Online.
 In a migration scenario, an organization wants to move its existing mailboxes to Exchange Online as quickly as possible, without the need to maintain a long-term coexistence.
  -  **Coexistence.** Coexistence is another term for a fully hybrid environment.
 It's the process of maintaining an organization's existing on-premises messaging system and Exchange Online at the same time.
 Unlike migration, coexistence enables an organization to move mailboxes between its on-premises mail servers and Exchange Online without its users noticing a difference.
-As such, coexistence provides the smoothest way to move mailboxes from the user perspective, but it also requires the most work for mail administrators.<br><br>With coexistence, on-premises server products are synchronized or integrated to cloud enterprise services.
+As such, coexistence provides the smoothest way to move mailboxes from the user perspective, but it also requires the most work for mail administrators.

+    With coexistence, on-premises server products are synchronized or integrated to cloud enterprise services.
 In this state, an organization can either pool resources to one location or have a mixed bag of resources located on-premises and in the cloud.
 For example, an organization could integrate its on-premises Exchange environment with Exchange Online.
 In doing so, it may need to keep some mailboxes local to its environment for proprietary purposes.
 However, it may have many mailboxes located in the cloud for ease of use and backup purposes.

-An organization can migrate mailboxes from an Exchange Server or from another email system.<br>
+An organization can migrate mailboxes from an Exchange Server or from another email system.

 ### Migrate from an on-premises Exchange Server environment